AmosOB/react_quote_generator/README.md

 # Creating a class_based components quote_generator application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was styled by bootstrap and uses Axios to fetch the api Quotes.

 ## Available Scripts